fgeorges/mlproj-web/src/environments.md

 ## Introduction

 The environment files describe the details of a MarkLogic environment.
-They includes connection details, but also all the components and their details.
+They include connection details, but also all the components and their details.
 "Component" is a generic term used here to refer to both databases and app servers.